@import Composition Pattern for Instruction Files¶

 - @~/.claude/my-project-preferences.md

-As of late 2025, @~/.claude/file.md references (tilde home-directory expansion) are silently not loaded in some configurations (Issue #8765).
-Use absolute paths as a workaround:
+As of late 2025, Claude Code silently skips @~/.claude/file.md references (tilde home-directory expansion) in some configurations (Issue #8765).
+Use an absolute path instead:

 # Works